-The MSc in Migration Studies is a 9-month interdisciplinary degree offered jointly by the School of Anthropology and Museum Ethnography and the Department for International Development.
+The MSc in Migration Studies is a nine-month interdisciplinary degree offered jointly by the School of Anthropology and Museum Ethnography and the Department for International Development.

 MSc Migration Studies

-The interdisciplinary MSc in Migration Studies allows students to explore human mobility as an intrinsic part of the broader processes of development and global change; and to address the causes and consequences of migration and how these are shaped by governments, societies, and migrants themselves.
+Drawing on the intellectual resources of its two parent departments, the interdisciplinary MSc in Migration Studies enables students to explore human mobility as an intrinsic part of the broader processes of development and global change; and to address the causes and consequences of migration and how these are shaped by governments, societies, and migrants themselves.

 The degree has four main taught components, in addition to a 15,000 word dissertation:

-- migration and mobility in the social sciences;
+- the politics of movement: international migration in the social sciences;

 - migration, globalisation and social transformation;